What the UK Ticket Resale Ban Means for Touring Artists

 Face value is defined as the original ticket price plus ‘unavoidable fees,’ which includes service charges.
 However, the UK Government hasn’t specified exactly which fees qualify as ‘unavoidable,’ creating ambiguity for artists setting prices and fans reselling tickets.

-Communicate resale options before tickets go on sale through pre-sale emails, ticket listings, and website FAQs.
-Use fan-first language like: ‘Can’t attend?
-Resell via [Platform] at face value, we want tickets in fans’ hands, not empty space on the dancefloor.’
-Proactive communication builds trust.
+Before tickets go on sale, not after.
+Pre-sale emails, ticket listings, website FAQs.
+Use fan-first language: “Can’t attend?
+Resell via [Platform] at face value.
+We want tickets in fans’ hands, not empty space on the dancefloor.”
+Put the resale instructions in ticket confirmation emails, not buried in FAQs.